 Check Shape and Size:

-- Visually inspect the preimage and the image to ensure that the shape and size are the same.
+- Visually inspect the preimage and the image to confirm that the shape and size are the same.

 - If the shape and size are maintained, the transformation preserves shape and size.